top of page

 • Students are encouraged to speak to their school principal for more information regarding their school's nomination and selection process.

-• Each school determines its own process and procedures for nominating their student.
+• Each high school determines its own process and procedures for nominating their student.

 • While each school is free to create and utilize whatever fair, appropriate nomination process they feel is most suitable, we suggest that each principal: